ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/repo_organization.md

 The layout file `_layouts/calendar.html` specifies, indirectly, that some extra javascript should be included from a few third party libraries (mostly for date handling) as well as, crucially, `calendar.js`, which where most of the work is done to calculate the calendar.

+The bulk of the code that produces the calendar is in the file `_includes/calendar.js`, which together with `calendar.css` is the place that, if you need to make changes, you'll want to consult.

 The calculation of the calendar happens in three phases.

-* Phase one: Create JavaScript objects for each Collection
+* Phase 1: Create JavaScript objects for each Collection
-* Phase two: Iterate through those objects, and populate an object indexed by dates.
+* Phase 2: Iterate through those objects, and populate an object indexed by dates.
-* Phase three: Use JQuery rules to add custom content to each date for the things that should appears on that date.
+* Phase 3: Use JQuery rules to add custom content to each date for the things that should appears on that date.

 # Other extras